- What is Digital Risk Management?

 - Activity C – Duration 12 Days

 These are the estimated values.
-Question is What if a required resource will not be available for 3 days?
-To cater to these uncertainties, three-point estimates are being used i.e. Optimistic, Most Likely and Pessimistic.
+The question is, what-if a required resource will not be available for three (3) days?
+To cater to these uncertainties, three-point estimates are being used, i.e. Optimistic, Most Likely and Pessimistic.
 The uncertainty should not be heuristics.
 Assumptions made should be validated.

 Also, currency rate fluctuation and raw material prices are a good example of uncertainty.

 Risk is a product of probability X impact, i.e. P X I